Papahānaumokuākea Marine National Monument: Administration

-The monument's ocean area is administered by the National Oceanic and Atmospheric Administration (NOAA).
+The Monument's ocean area is administered by the National Oceanic and Atmospheric Administration (NOAA).
 It contains U.S. and Hawaiian designated refuges, sanctuaries, reserves and memorials with separate administration.
 The Hawaiian Islands National Wildlife Refuge, with an area of 254418.1 acre is administered by the U.S. Fish and Wildlife Service (FWS).

 History

+The Northwestern Hawaiian Islands (NWHI) are known for its cultural and natural values according to the Native Hawaiian culture, who believed the area represented kinship between nature and humanity.
+Hawaiians believe that life began and returned there after death.
+Archaeological remains have been found on Nīhoa and Mokumanamana in the area.